-Nikon D600 versus Panasonic GH4
+Nikon D600 vs Panasonic GH4

 The Nikon D600 and the Panasonic Lumix DMC-GH4 are two enthusiast cameras that were announced, respectively, in September 2012 and February 2014.
 The D600 is a DSLR, while the GH4 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D600) and a Four Thirds (GH4) sensor.
-The Nikon has a resolution of 24.2 megapixel, whereas the Panasonic provides 15.9 MP.
+The Nikon has a resolution of 24.2 megapixels, whereas the Panasonic provides 15.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GH4 is notably smaller (22 percent) than the Nikon D600.
 Moreover, the GH4 is markedly lighter (34 percent) than the D600.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.